Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

 - introducting me to parseInt without which the practice time display wouldn't have happend
 - connecting my clicked function to the mute button and making the muting work properly without an if else statement
 - helping me with logic mistakes in the code
+- helping me out in a second session to fix interaction problems with the buttons in use

 I am aware that the variables are supposed to stay local in this project.
 All the variables that were set global were discussed with my mentor and he recommended doing so.
 He didn't see a problem because they all function as constants.